umitkablan/vim-auf/README.md

     " Not possible to get to here
     return 'invalid!!!'
   endif
-  return 'mytypefmt ' . a:inpath . ' ' . mode . ' -o ' . a:outpath
+  return 'mytypefmt ' . a:inpath . ' ' . mode
 endfunction

 " Return ranged addition of the passed command line.